 No orders by phone so for now drop by to order.
 We understand a click’n’collect app is in the pipeline.

-Salaam Namaste on Millman Street/Guilford Street delivers to our area. – Upscale Indian – 0207 405 3697 see web site for hours and call to order www.salaam-namaste.co.uk.
-We understand deliveries may be available.
-Vegan options
+Indian to the south at Salaam Namaste on Millman Street/Guilford Street delivers to our area. – Upscale Indian + vegan options – 0207 405 3697 or see web site for hours.
+Visit www.salaam-namaste.co.uk. or call by.
+We understand deliveries may be arranged

-Nostimo: The Brunswick Centre, near to the Curzon Bloomsbury Cinema (which is closed).
-11.30am to 11.30 pm.
-Just opened by owner with a varied genuine menu of Greek and Mediterranean dishes with vegan options.
-Take out service – Call 0207 052 4471
+Go Greek at Nostimo: Open 11.30 am to around 9.30 pm : The Brunswick Centre, near to the Curzon Cinema (which is closed).
+Nostimo is owner operated with an ultra tasty genuine menu of Greek and Mediterranean dishes with vegan options.
+Drop by for the take out service or call 0207 052 4471

 North Sea Fish: Leigh Street.
-Is now closed until further notice – we had previously reported their take away service which, sadly, has now ended
+We had previously reported their take away service which, sadly, has now ended.
+Come back soon!

 Other delivered meals